Jairus313/streamlit_crash_course/README.md

 <a  id="animations"></a>
 ### Animations

-You have already seen so many good stuff about streamlit and to elevate this feeling streamlit also going to come with animations too.
+You have already seen so many goods stuff about streamlit and to elevate this feeling streamlit also going to come with animations too.

 Syntax:
 ```sh